notsolidsnake299/My_First_Program/README.md

 I'm working on improving this program as fast as I can.

-I plan to add more functionality in the future, which I won't mention for now.
+I plan to add more functionality in the future, which I won't mention

 For now, this is a demo program.
 As I continue to learn, I'll add more features, but I'll keep them simple for the time being. this program is a demo, As i learn, I will add some things (and minimal things while i'm learning)